 What's the Best Value?

-You don't need to break the bank to own a high-quality slipper.
+You don't need to spend a fortune to own a high-quality slipper.
 We tested several affordable options that any budget-savvy shopper would love.
-We don't consider price when we score these products.
-However, we are considerate of money well-spent.
+While we don't factor price into our scoring rubric, we are still considerate of money well spent.
 After all, you could use those extra dollars to buy other important gear, right?
 We took the time to closely consider options with a low sticker price but a high level of performance, thus offering a better overall value.

 At the top of our list is the HomeTop Curly Fur Loafer.
 This cute, full-polyester slipper offers better construction quality than other low-cost options.
 The upper is warm and breathable, while the thin memory foam outsole provides just the right amount of underfoot protection.
 It scores amongst many of the top performers yet comes in at a fraction of the price.
 Of the camp slippers, The North Face Thermoball Mules are well constructed, very warm, and more affordable than the directly comparable Chaco Ramble Puff.